The Northwest Travel Guide

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

-County Donegal was part of the ancient kingdom of Ulster not conquered by the English until the 17th century.
-When the English withdrew in...
+County Donegal was part of the ancient kingdom of Ulster, not conquered by the English until the 17th century.
+By the time the British...
 Read more

 The Wild Atlantic Way, Ireland’s first long-distance driving route, runs from north Donegal down to west Cork, traversing isolated...
 Read more

 When it comes to Donegal tweed, weavers—inspired by the soft greens, red rusts, and dove grays of the famed Donegal landscape—have had...
 Read more